Becoming Hispanic-Serving Institutions

 Transforming Hispanic Serving Institutions

-In this keynote address, Dr. Garcia discusses her book Becoming Hispanic Serving Institutions: Opportunities for Colleges and Universities, published by Johns Hopkins University Press.
-The book is about three HSIs in Chicago that are all four-years HSIs, but each have different characteristics, ranging in size, type, institutional control, mission, and history as HSIs.
-Dr. Garcia lays out her general argument about the racialization of HSIs, and how they are often evaluated in comparison to racially white institutions within a system that values racially white norms and measures.
+In this keynote address, Dr. Garcia discusses her book Becoming Hispanic Serving Institutions: Opportunities for Colleges and Universities, published by Johns Hopkins University Press (2019).
+The book is about three, four-year HSIs in Chicago that have different characteristics, ranging in size, type, institutional control, mission, and history as HSIs.
+Dr. Garcia lays out her general argument about the racialization of HSIs, and how they are evaluated in comparison to racially white institutions within a system that values racially white norms and measures.
 She then provides evidence of how HSIs are unique, based on empirical data collected with the three HSIs in her study.
-Audience members will be encouraged to think about how becoming an HSI is an individual process for each college and university and reminds them that becoming an HSI is a racial project.
+Dr. Garcia challenges audience members to think about how becoming an HSI is an individual process for each college and university and reminds them that becoming an HSI is a racial project.

 In this keynote address, Dr. Garcia talks about her Decolonizing HSIs Framework, which is an organizational model that is grounded in decolonial theory and anti-racist practices.
 First, she talks about the social and historical factors that have hindered the educational success of Latinxs, arguing for the need to use critical theory as a framework for serving these students.
-Then she lays out the framework, which includes nine organizational elements: mission, purpose, membership, governance, technology, boundary management, incentive structures, justice & accountability, and community standards.
-Audience members will be encouraged to think about how to transform HSIs, from an organizational level, using her framework and with the goal of equity and justice as outcomes.
+Then she lays out the framework, which includes nine organizational elements.
+Dr. Garcia encourages audience members to think about how to transform HSIs, from an organizational level, using her framework and with the goal of equity and justice as outcomes.